ker2x/DearDiary/README.md

 My bet is that it will be an IOT device.

-I was checking the github repo you're reading : **33 Clones, 18 Unique cloners <- wtf ?**
+- I was checking the github repo you're reading : **33 Clones, 18 Unique cloners <- wtf ?**

+The challenge is up.

+TL;DR : i need to learn the USB protocol.

+...

+i found the first flag <3

+---